Amazon Has Developed an AI Fashion Designer

 50 Smartest Companies 2017

-Our editors choose the 50 groups that first-rate integrate modern generation with a powerful commercial enterprise version.
+Our editors choose the 50 groups that first-rate integrate the modern generation with a powerful commercial enterprise version.

-Manage your e-newsletter alternatives
+Manage your e-newsletter alternatives.

 John R. Wright